kkcr/Platform-Analytics/README.md

 # Platform-Analytics-Data-Sets
-Data Sets for Understand Platform Analytics in ServiceNow
+Survey Scores - Data Sets for Understand Platform Analytics in ServiceNow Platform Analytics - Wensite for all Platform Analytics Modules and Defenitions.
+                    For this download and run Platform Analytics.html